juliponti/-introductoryProgramAltimetrik/README.md

 * How does DoS attack work?
 * How can you tell if a computer is experiencing a DoS attack?
 * Bibliography
+### Brute Force
+* What is Bruce Force Attacks?
+* Types of Bruce Force Attacks
+* How to prevent Brute Force Attacks
+* Bibliography
 ###  CSS general knowledge | Specificity | Box Model
  * CSS
  * Adding CSS to our document